MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR53de09ff5f206e9-Taxable-Year-Which-Deductions-Taken/section-1.468A-5.md

-##### § 1.468A-5 Nuclear decommissioning fund qualification requirements; prohibitions against self-dealing; disqualification of nuclear decommissioning fund; termination of fund upon substantial completion of decommissioning. #####
+##### § 1.468A-5 Nuclear decommissioning fund—miscellaneous provisions. #####

-(a) *Qualification requirements* - (1) *In general.* (i) A nuclear decommissioning fund must be established and maintained at all times in the United States pursuant to an arrangement that qualifies as a trust under State law.
+(a) *Qualification requirements*—(1) *In general.* (i) A nuclear decommissioning fund must be established and maintained at all times in the United States pursuant to an arrangement that qualifies as a trust under State law.
 Such trust must be established for the exclusive purpose of providing funds for the decommissioning of one or more nuclear power plants, but a single trust agreement may establish multiple funds for such purpose.
-Thus, for example -
+Thus, for example—

 (A) Two or more nuclear decommissioning funds can be established and maintained pursuant to a single trust agreement; and